Article

 This aligns with research from Princeton, Georgia Tech, The Allen Institute, and IIT Delhi in the foundational GEO study, which found that authoritative, neutral-tone content consistently outperforms promotional content across all AI citation surfaces.

-Microsummary: Keyword stuffing, promotional tone, and thin content are the three fastest ways to lose AI Overview citations.
+Keyword stuffing, promotional tone, and thin content are the three fastest ways to lose AI Overview citations.
 Neutral, substantive, informational content wins.
+The 26% penalty for promotional tone explains why educational long-form outranks product pages for commercial AIO citations.

 Measuring AI Overview Presence